Monique Palomares wrote to me about Carnival and Mardi Gras in France…

 There are some towns and cities that have parades.
 Many have them on just one day (usually Sunday), but Nice and Dunkirk’s last several days.
 The Carnival of Limoux lasts 3 months!

 Since Carnival and Mardi Gras are just before Lent, people would traditionally get rid of eggs and butter/fat beforehand.
 So they’d make crêpes, waffles and of course donuts – which is still the tradition.
 The donuts have different names and shapes depending on the region.
 Some are long, thick and soft, others are square-shaped, thin and crunchy.
 The type of doughnuts they eat for Carnival near me is called Oreillettes.

 In some places, children dress up and ask neighbors in the town for eggs, sugar, and flour to make cakes or crepes (similar to pancakes) that are eaten in the late afternoon.

-This article was posted on Thursday, January 28th, 2016 at 9:16 pm and is filed under Uncategorized.
+This article was posted on Thursday, January 28th, 2016 at 9:16 pm and is filed under Carnival, Countries & Cultures, France, Holidays Around the World, Lent, Mardi Gras.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.